 Physical organization skills are the abilities you need to keep the space around you organized.

-Good physical organizational skills are important because having a tidy workspace helps you find what you need quickly and easily.
+Good physical organizational skills are important because keeping your workspace organized helps you stay productive and makes colleagues view you as more reliable.

 However, physical organization doesn’t just refer to keeping your desk neat.
 Physical organization also includes your ability to maintain storage areas, files, or even an entire office.